 Before joining Sky, Marcus Ammon was Managing Director at MGM Networks Deutschland GmbH between 2003 and 2009.
 Prior to that, he served as Program Director at Universal Studios Networks Germany GmbH and was responsible for program acquisition and planning for the channels 13th Street und Studio Universal.
 Marcus Ammon spent the first four years of his professional career at broadcasters ProSieben and Kabel 1.

 Jan S. Kaiser

-While still a student, Jan S. Kaiser worked in the production of advertising, television and feature films.
+While studying, Jan S. Kaiser worked in the production of advertising, television and feature films.
 In 1992 he joined ndF (neue deutsche Filmgesellschaft) as an economist graduate, and from 1994 onwards he oversaw the creation of numerous TV series, TV movies and feature films in his capacity as Supervising Producer.
 In 1994 he was also appointed Managing Director of Crime TV GmbH.
-In 1999 he became General Production Manager at ndF, before joining Bavaria Film in 2002 as General Production Manager.
-From 2004 to 2016 Jan S. Kaiser was also Managing Director of Bavaria Pictures.
+In 1999 he became Head of Production at ndF.

 Jan S. Kaiser studied economics at the universities of Mannheim and Stuttgart-Hohenheim with special focus on marketing, organization, sociology and HR.

 Manfred Haus-Pflüger was appointed Managing Director of Bavaria Fiction in 2017.

 Prior to joining Bavaria Fiction, Manfred Haus-Pflüger had been associated with ZDF for more than 30 years, ultimately as Head of Production Management in the Program Department, responsible for ZDFneo and fiction productions.